rtcharity/eahub.org/README.md

 $ docker-compose up
 ```

 If everything went well, you should have a number of containers now being served (use `docker ps` to get a list of them).
 You should be able to get the Hub at http://localhost:8000.

 If the Dockerfile has changed since last time you did this, you'll need to run
 `docker-compose up --build` or `docker-compose build`.

 If the database schema has changed since last time, you'll need to run
 `docker-compose run web django-admin migrate`.

+# Rebuilding frontend in development

+To see live changes to the frontend while developing, open a new terminal window and run the following command from the main folder:
+`npm run build-watch`

+To see the changes, make a hard refresh in your browser.

 # Running Tests
 ```